Philosophy Courses

 Biomedical Ethics

 (Offered fall, spring, and summer).
 Prerequisite: ENC1101 with a minimum grade of "C." (Meets Philosophy/Religion Humanities requirement.)
-A study of the controversial ethical issues that arise within the practice of medicine and within biomedical research.
-Case studies and thought experiments will be used to explore the moral and professional responsibilities of those working in the medical profession.
-Topics include patient relationship, abortion, infertility, genetics, cloning, euthanasia, organ transplant and health care reform.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+This course examines ethical issues that arise within the practice of medicine and within biomedical research.
+Case studies and thought experiments will be used to explore the ethical and professional responsibilities of those working in the medical profession.
+Topics may include the patient-physician relationship, abortion, infertility, genetics, cloning, euthanasia, organ transplant, and health care reform.
+This is a course for which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."

 Credit hours: 3